mattintosh4/NXWine/README.md

-# NXWine is No X11 Wine for Mac OS X
+NXWine is No X11 Wine for Mac OS X 10.6+.
+However, if you play game that need glu32.dll, have to install XQuartz.
+NXWine does not have Mesa libraries.

 ## Information and application bundle download page